History of nuclear weapons: Background

 Roosevelt responded by setting up the Uranium Committee under Lyman James Briggs but, with little initial funding ($6,000), progress was slow.
 It was not until the U.S. entered the war in December 1941 that Washington decided to commit the necessary resources to a top-secret high priority bomb project.

-Organized research first began in Britain and Canada as part of the Tube Alloys project: the world's first nuclear weapons project.
+Organized research first began in Britain as part of the Tube Alloys project, the world's first nuclear weapons project, which also involved Canada.
 The Maud Committee was set up following the work of Frisch and Rudolf Peierls who calculated uranium-235's critical mass and found it to be much smaller than previously thought which meant that a deliverable bomb should be possible.
 In the February 1940 Frisch–Peierls memorandum they stated that: "The energy liberated in the explosion of such a super-bomb...will, for an instant, produce a temperature comparable to that of the interior of the sun.
 The blast from such an explosion would destroy life in a wide area.
 The size of this area is difficult to estimate, but it will probably cover the centre of a big city."

 Edgar Sengier, a director of Shinkolobwe Mine in the Congo which produced by far the highest quality uranium ore in the world, had become aware of uranium's possible use in a bomb.
 In late 1940, fearing that it might be seized by the Germans, he shipped the mine's entire stockpile of ore to a warehouse in New York.

 For 18 months British research outpaced the American but by mid-1942, it became apparent that the industrial effort required was beyond Britain's already stretched wartime economy.

 In September 1942, General Leslie Groves was appointed to lead the U.S. project which became known as the Manhattan Project.
 Two of his first acts were to obtain authorization to assign the highest priority AAA rating on necessary procurements, and to order the purchase of all 1,250 tons of the Shinkolobwe ore.
 The Tube Alloys project was quickly overtaken by the U.S. effort and after Roosevelt and Churchill signed the Quebec Agreement in 1943, it was relocated and amalgamated into the Manhattan Project.
 Canada provided uranium and plutonium for the project.

 Szilard started to acquire high-quality graphite and uranium, which were the necessary materials for building a large-scale chain reaction experiment.
 The Metallurgical Laboratory at the University of Chicago was tasked with the completion of such a reactor, and Fermi moved there, continuing the pile experiments he began at Columbia.
 After many subcritical designs, Chicago Pile-1 achieved criticality on December 2, 1942.
 The success of this demonstration and technological breakthrough were partially due to Szilard's new atomic theories, his uranium lattice design, and the identification and mitigation of a key graphite impurity (boron) through a joint collaboration with graphite suppliers.